 - YWCA Lincoln

 - Senator Megan Hunt

 This list of supporters is still growing each day.

 What are the things that business owners need to know about Nebraska’s minimum wage laws?

-There are different things that business owners should consider to ensure compliance and to keep their business operations running smoothly despite wage hikes.
+There are different things that business owners should consider to ensure compliance with Nebraska labor law and to keep their business operations running smoothly despite wage hikes.